Sunday, August 26, 2007

 Both skiiers and snowboarders think the other is stupid, but only one of them is correct.

-The beverage cart wants to
+The beverage cart wants to kill you.

 It's harder to pronounce Boise the way they say it.